willnorris/dotfiles/readme.md

 # Homedir #

-[Homedir][] is a project developed by Christian "[Dr. What](/docwhat)" Höltje's which allows controlling the contents of your home directory via a version control system in a sane way.
+[Homedir][] is a project developed by Christian "[Dr. What](/docwhat)" Höltje which allows for "controlling the contents of your home directory via a version control system in a sane way".

 [homedir][] project.
 Rather than managing dotfiles in your home directory, rootdir manages system-wide configuration files.
 If you have multiple systems